 Subscription, redemption and conversion orders received before 12:00 p.m.
-(Luxembourg time) at EUROPEAN FUND ADMINISTRATION on the Valuation Day will be processed based on the Net Asset Value of that Valuation Day, subject to the fees indicated above under "COMMISSIONS AND FEES CHARGED TO THE SHAREHOLDER" and "COMMISSIONS AND FEES CHARGED TO THE SUB-FUND".
+(Luxembourg time) at UI efa S.A. on the Valuation Day will be processed based on the Net Asset Value of that Valuation Day, subject to the fees indicated above under "COMMISSIONS AND FEES CHARGED TO THE SHAREHOLDER" and "COMMISSIONS AND FEES CHARGED TO THE SUB-FUND".